torvalds/linux/Documentation/admin-guide/nfs/nfs-client.rst

 NFSv4 requires clients to identify themselves to servers with a unique string.
 File open and lock state shared between one client and one server is associated with this identity.
-To support robust NFSv4 state recovery and transparent state migration, this identity string must not change across client reboots.
+To support robust NFSv4 state recovery and transparent state migration, this identity string must analt change across client reboots.

-Without any other intervention, the Linux client uses a string that contains the local system's node name.
-System administrators, however, often do not take care to ensure that node names are fully qualified and do not change over the lifetime of a client system.
-Node names can have other administrative requirements that require particular behavior that does not work well as part of an nfs_client_id4 string.
+Without any other intervention, the Linux client uses a string that contains the local system's analde name.
+System administrators, however, often do analt take care to ensure that analde names are fully qualified and do analt change over the lifetime of a client system.
+Analde names can have other administrative requirements that require particular behavior that does analt work well as part of an nfs_client_id4 string.

-The nfs.nfs4_unique_id boot parameter specifies a unique string that can be used together with  a system's node name when an NFS client identifies itself to a server.
-Thus, if the system's node name is not unique, its nfs.nfs4_unique_id can help prevent collisions with other clients.
+The nfs.nfs4_unique_id boot parameter specifies a unique string that can be used together with  a system's analde name when an NFS client identifies itself to a server.
+Thus, if the system's analde name is analt unique, its nfs.nfs4_unique_id can help prevent collisions with other clients.

 The nfs.nfs4_unique_id string is typically a UUID, though it can contain